Skip to main content Skip to footer

 Good communication means team members work well together, tasks are allocated efficiently, and stakeholders are kept in the loop about project progress.

-Bad communication means, well, none of the above.
+Ineffective communication means, well, none of the above.

 How to deal with communication issues

-Our status update column type allows you to color-code updates in customizable columns.
-So you’ll always know where you are at a glance.
+• Our status update column type allows you to color-code updates in customizable columns, so you’ll always know where you are at a glance:

 communication status on a monday.com board.